onedusk/lowkey/README.md

 - Architecture and operational docs live under `docs/`; `docs/architecture/overview.md` describes the hybrid monitoring pipeline and telemetry wiring.

+## FAQ

+**What platforms are supported?**
+Lowkey is written in Go and is cross-platform.
+It is tested on macOS, Linux, and Windows.

+**How does daemon mode work?**
+The `lowkey start` command launches the monitor as a background process.
+A built-in supervisor ensures automatic restarts if crashes occur, providing resilient long-running monitoring.

+**Can I use Lowkey with Docker?**
+Yes.
+Run the `lowkey` binary inside a container and mount the host directory as a volume.
+For reliable event detection, mount from the host: `docker run -v /host/path:/container/path ...`

+**What's the difference between `watch` and `start` commands?**
+- `lowkey watch` runs in the foreground, streaming events to your terminal (best for temporary monitoring)
+- `lowkey start` runs as a background daemon (best for persistent, long-term monitoring)

+**How do I debug issues?**
+Use these commands:
+- `lowkey status` - Check daemon status and event summaries
+- `lowkey tail` - Stream daemon log output in real-time
+- `lowkey clear --logs` - Clear historical logs

 ## Contributing

 Review the [Contributor Guide](AGENTS.md) for repository structure, workflows, and coding standards, then see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for contribution logistics.